This is based on opinion. Please don't list it on a work's trope example list.

 My dearest Selina, This is my last letter.
 I don't know if you'll ever get any of them, but I'll keep them on me in case I'm ever found.
 Something happened here, Selina.
 It was horrible.
 Something's happened at the Red Mountain but I can't describe it.
 It's as if hundreds of Oblivion gates opened at once at its summit and it's spitting fire and death in all directions.
 Fort Frostmoth has been completely destroyed.
 The walls crumbled like loose dirt and the land is on fire.
 Everything around me smells of ash and of death.
 I don't know where anyone is.
 I've been trapped in one of these lower sections of the fort and I don't expect to be rescued anytime soon.
 I miss you, Selina.
 I want to hold you and the children in my arms and tell you that everything is going to be fine, but I don't think that will ever happen.
 Give my love to Siricus and Atia for me.
 Tell them their father died bravely defending the Empire, so they can hold their heads high when they speak of me one day.
 And you my love, when you close your eyes at night, think of me so my spirit can finally come home.
 Yours always and forever, Maximian Axius

-Not only does his anguish come through very clearly in his letter, but remember that it was never sent.
-His wife never heard from him again or got to read his words of love.
-And you have no way to deliver them for him.
+Not only does his anguish come through very clearly in his letter, but remember that it was written nearly two hundred years earlier and never sent.
+His family never heard from him again or got to read his words of love.
+And you have no way to deliver them.

 Reading the two Red Year books about the eruption of Red Mountain is a surprisingly mundane form of depressing horror.
 In a world where dragons swoop to burn cities and Daedric Princes enslave populations, one of the most sad and destructive events was one that can happen in the real world.